How to find out how much mortgage you qualify for

 As it’s an equity loan, when you sell the property you give the government back their share of any profit – so if you bought for £100k using a 20k equity loan and then sold the property for £120k a few years later, you’d need to repay 20% of the £120k = £24k.
-You can find out more about Help to Buy here.

 In addition, most BTL loans are interest-only, meaning that borrowers repay the monthly interest rates on their principal balance only and repay the capital in full once their mortgage term ends.

-Most mortgage lenders tend to be more cautious in these cases as they will need to be satisfied that customers are capable of servicing monthly repayments on both their primary and secondary homes.
+Most mortgage lenders tend to be more cautious when assessing borrowers for a second mortgage as they will need to be satisfied that customers are capable of servicing monthly repayments on both their primary and secondary homes.

-Models for determining this vary from lender to lender, although many will cap the loan to value (LTV) ratio at around 75-85% and will often charge higher deposits than for conventional loans.
+Models for determining this vary from lender to lender, although many will cap the loan to value (LTV) ratio at around 75-85% so will often charge higher deposits than for conventional loans.

 Lenders are often willing to allow customers to borrow more on a guarantor mortgage than if they were applying for a standard residential mortgage.

 Home loans with a 100% loan to value (LTV) are available from some lenders if a family member or friend has agreed to act as a guarantor for you, which basically means you can borrow enough to cover the full amount you need.